-Average milk intake (25-30oz) stays constant from 1-9 months of age, so most babies don't drop feedings over time unless mom has a tumbler size storage capacity.
+Average milk intake (25-30oz) stays constant from 1-6 months of age, so most babies don't drop feedings over time unless mom has a tumbler size storage capacity.
 Popular infant schedules on the market that focus on dropping feeds as babies get older and sleep training are not compatible with successful breastfeeding for most women as they do not take each woman's unique anatomy into account.
 This includes including Babywise, Moms on Call, and Taking Cara Babies.
 However, older babies do tend to move some nighttime feedings into the daytime as their circadian rhythm develops - a blessing for sleep deprived mothers everywhere who would rather feed frequently in the day than at night!
 Babies also get faster and more efficient at breastfeeding, so a nursling who took 30 minutes to nurse as a newborn may take only 10-15 minutes as a 4 month old.
 Older babies are more likely to have a predictable feeding pattern/routine, especially if they have a nap schedule.
-I often help moms learn how to guide their baby (at least 2 months old) into an age-appropriate sleep routine and then baby naturally sets her own feeding routine around it.
+I often help moms learn how to guide their baby (at least 2 months old) into an age-appropriate sleep routine which includes offering to nurse before each nap in addition to anytime baby cues.
 The app Huckleberry is also useful for understanding your baby's sleep needs.
 The more you focus on learning and responding to baby's feeding and sleep cues the first two months, the easier it is to identify their ideal routine later.

 One of the most important take-aways with your new understanding of milk storage capacity is not to compare you and your baby's feeding rhythm to other mothers and babies.
 Each mother/baby pair has a unique rhythm that should be respected and embraced, since doing so is the key to a truly happy, successful breastfeeding experience.
 The other take-away is that your baby is your best expert on setting a feeding rhythm, since s/he will naturally adapt a feeding pattern that fits his individual intake.